 Michael Fraga is a bilingual staff attorney with Immigration Legal Services.
 He earned his BA from Saint Anselm College and his JD from Suffolk University Law School.

 Michael handles a wide variety of family-based immigration cases as well as unaccompanied minors and asylum cases.
 He has also represented clients in wrongful detention case before the Boston Immigration Court.

 Michael works out of the Manchester office and assists with teaching the Immigration Law Clinic at the UNH School of Law in Concord.

 Kimberly A. George, Esq.

 Kimberly George has worked as the Managing Attorney for Catholic Charities New Hampshire for over twenty years.
-She is a member of the Massachusetts Bar Association.
+She is a member of the Hawaii State Bar Association and the American Immigration Lawyers Association.

 She holds a J.D. from Suffolk University Law School and a BA from Purdue University.